-- We already know which block to use for the first command a move block. - We want the direction to be forward, and the steering to be in the middle. - But we have a problem: What should we set the duration to? - We don't know exactly how many rotations or seconds it will take the robot to hit the wall. - So, let's select "unlimited" from the drop-down menu.
+- We already know which block to use for the first command a Move Steering block. - We want the direction to be forward, and the steering to be in the middle.

+- But we have a problem: What should we set the duration to? - We don't know exactly how many rotations or seconds it will take the robot to hit the wall. - So, let's select "ON" from the drop-down menu for unlimited turn.